skiphansen/dmitrygr-einkTags/README.md

 what I have and the [OpenEPaperLink](https://github.com/jjwbruijn/OpenEPaperLink) project has the 2.4 ghz zbs based tags well in hand.

-See [Chroma.md](docs/Chroma.md) for more information on the Chroma series of tags.

-See [Station.md](docs/Station.md) for information on building a base station / access port.

-See [Chroma29.md](docs/Chroma29.md) for more information on the Chroma 29 tag.

 ## Status

 | Target | Status |